 Motorcycle Accident FAQ

-Helping the injured in Greater Lafayette since 1913
+Helping the injured in Indiana since 1913

 A motorcycle accident can impact your life in many ways and can happen anywhere.
 Maybe you were rear-ended on Sagamore Parkway or hit by a distracted driver at a Twyckenham Boulevard intersection.
 No matter how complex your injuries, our attorneys can determine the total amount of damages you have suffered.
 This includes medical expenses and lost wages if you can't return to work.
 It includes other damages such as pain and suffering, emotional distress, disability and loss of enjoyment of life.